October 6, 2016

-If you’re an Arizona Medicare beneficiary requiring more thorough coverage than what’s available under Original Medicare, Part A and Part B, you may want to consider enrolling in a Medicare Advantage (Medicare Part C) plan.
-Benefits depend on the specific health insurance plan you choose and where in Arizona you live.
+If you’re an Arizona Medicare beneficiary requiring more thorough coverage than what’s available under Original Medicare, Part A and Part B, you may want to consider enrolling in a Medicare Advantage plan.
+Benefit details depend on the specific health insurance plan you choose and where in Arizona you live.

 Arizona Medicare Advantage plans are available through private insurance companies that contract with Medicare.
-They cover all hospitalization and medical benefits offered by Original Medicare, often along with additional benefits, like vision, hearing, and dental coverage, depending on the plan.
-Most Part C plans include prescription drug benefits.
+They often come with additional benefits, like routine vision, hearing, and dental coverage, depending on the plan.
+Most Medicare Advantage plans include prescription drug benefits.

 To qualify for a Medicare Advantage plan, you need to:

-You can enroll in a Medicare Advantage plan is during your Initial Coverage Election Period (ICEP):
+You can enroll in a Medicare Advantage plan during your Initial Coverage Election Period (ICEP):

-If you don’t sign up for Part C during your ICEP, you can get a Medicare Advantage plan during the Annual Election Period, also called the Open Enrollment Period.
+If you don’t sign up for Medicare Advantage during your ICEP, you can enroll in a Medicare Advantage plan during the Annual Election Period.
 It runs from October 15 to December 7 each year.
 You can add, switch, or drop Medicare Advantage plans during the Annual Election Period; your new coverage will start on January 1 of the following year.

 Medicare has special provisions to help you deal with certain situations.
 Some examples of these situations include moving to a new address, losing your current health coverage, qualifying for a different type of coverage, and experiencing changes in your current plan that affect your health benefits.
 You can switch health plans during Special Enrollment Periods if your situation qualifies you to do so.

-Arizona Medicare Advantage beneficiaries have a number of options when it comes to choosing the type of Medicare Advantage plan that best suits their health and prescription drug needs:
+Arizona Medicare Advantage beneficiaries may have a number of options when it comes to choosing the type of Medicare Advantage plan that might suit their health and prescription drug needs:

 Most Medicare Advantage plans also include prescription drug coverage.
-These policies, known as Medicare Advantage Prescription Drug plans, combine health and prescription drug coverage into one private insurance plan.
+These policies, known as Medicare Advantage Prescription Drug plans, combine health and prescription drug coverage into one plan.

-There are a number of Medicare Advantage plans available to Arizona residents; your costs may vary depending on the plan you choose.
-Each plan’s policies may change on an annual basis, so it’s always a good idea to compare available Arizona Medicare Advantage plans based on where you live and your individual health needs.
+There may be a number of Medicare Advantage plans available to Arizona residents; your costs may vary depending on the plan you choose.
+Each plan’s policies may change on an annual basis, so it’s usually a good idea to compare available Arizona Medicare Advantage plans based on where you live and your individual health needs.

-Also remember that premiums for a Medicare Advantage plan offering the same coverage and benefits can vary between different counties within the state of Arizona.
-In addition, some Medicare Advantage plans may offer extremely low premiums (such as $0), while others may charge much higher fees, depending on the type of coverage they provide.
+Also remember that premiums for Medicare Advantage plans offering similar benefits can vary between among plans in Arizona.
+In addition, some Medicare Advantage plans may offer premiums as low as $0, while others may charge higher amounts, depending on the type of coverage they provide.
 Be aware that you must continue paying your Medicare Part B premium no matter which Medicare Advantage plan you choose.

-Another important decision you have to make is whether or not you want prescription drug coverage with your Medicare Advantage policy, and which medications you want it to cover.
-Also note that many Part C plans may offer additional benefits beyond Original Medicare’s basic hospital and medical insurance.
+Another important decision you have to make is whether or not you want prescription drug coverage with your Medicare Advantage policy, and which medications you need it to cover.